Ahmedheshammm/AACN/README.md

     * [`AACN_Layer`](Fully%20detailed%20Architecture/AACN_Layer)
     * [`AACN_Model`](Fully%20detailed%20Architecture/AACN_Model)

-* ## Simplified Architecture:
+* ## Our Simplified Architecture:
    Offers a more lightweight and educational example.
-This section features an **Attention Augmented ResNet-18** specifically tailored for the **CIFAR-10** dataset, in addition to a comparsion between the model before and after adding self attention, staying true to the core ideas of the original paper.
+This section features an **Attention Augmented ResNet-18** specifically tailored for the **CIFAR-10** dataset, in addition to a comparsion between the model before and after adding self attention.
     * [`attention-augmented-cnns.ipynb`](Simplified%20Architecture/attention-augmented-cnns.ipynb)
     * [`Standard_ResNet.ipynb`](Simplified%20Architecture/Standard_ResNet.ipynb)